Photo Contest: FAQs

 Yes!
 The contest is completely free to enter.

-The winners will be announced in June, 2022.
+The winners will be announced in mid October, 2023.

-The finalists will be announced at the end of May, 2022.
+The finalists will be announced in early October, 2023.

-A total of 40 finalists are selected by both the online community (public choice) and Envision Kindness staff.
-To be one of the top 10 finalists from public choice, you must have the most shares, votes, comments and likes during the voting period Votes, shares, and comments all count to points.
+A total of 50 finalists are selected by both the online community (public choice) and Envision Kindness staff.
+To be one of the top 10 finalists from public choice, you must have the most shares, votes, and likes during the voting period.
+Votes and shares both count as points.
 The images with the top 10 point totals will become finalists.
-The other 30 finalists are selected by Envision Kindness staff based on the quality of the photo, the message of the photo, and information included by the photographer explaining what is happening in the photo.
-The winners will be chosen from our finalists by our panel of distinguished judges.
-This year we are adding a new category and prize to honor Caring and Connection during the pandemic.
-The Envision Kindness staff will select up to 10 additional photos to be considered for that prize.
-The Our World Is Kind judges will pick the best image from that group.
+The other 40 finalists are selected by Envision Kindness staff based on the quality of the photo, the message of the photo, and information included by the photographer explaining what is happening in the photo.
+The winners will be chosen from all of our finalists by our panel of distinguished judges.
+The Our World is Kind judges will also select one special image from the 40 finalists they selected to be awarded the Caring and Connection prize, and one of the 40 finalists to be awarded the Nonprofit prize.

 Only one prize is awarded for any image.
 If an image is selected for more than one prize, the prize with the greatest value will be awarded.